 Loyalty’s Role in Real Estate Transactions

 Are you are just looking for a transaction?
-Do you really not care about investors?
-Do you just want to make money and move on to someone else?
+Or do you really not care about investors?

 Share your thoughts below.